On June 14th, when the FIFA World Cup 2018 kicks off in Russia, Swiss luxury watch brand Hublot will be there.

 When you compare it to Tag Heuer (founded in 1860), Tissot (1853) or Omega (1854), it’s clear that Hublot is very much a new entry in the world of haute horology.
 In that time, however, the young brand has established itself as soccer’s favourite timepiece.
 Moreover, it has forged partnerships with stars of basketball, motorsports, golf and music, among others.

 Hublot’s relationship with soccer dates back to its sponsorship of the Swiss national soccer team in 2006.
-This season, the brand celebrated its third year of partnership with the UEFA Champions League – for which it created a watch entirely in blue, the color of the competition – and counts the clubs Juventus and Chelsea FC, manager José Mourinho and legendary player Pelé among its soccer family.
+This season, the brand celebrated its third year of partnership with the UEFA Champions League – for which it created a watch entirely in blue, the colour of the competition – and counts the clubs Juventus and Chelsea FC, manager José Mourinho and legendary player Pelé among its soccer family.

 To mark this year’s World Cup partnership, Hublot has gathered together 13 of its friends and brand ambassadors.
 These include Diego Maradona, football fan Usain Bolt, England manager Gareth Southgate and retired midfielder Marcel Desailly.
 All of them in a campaign that celebrates what makes a champion.